willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 ### Initial Arduino Setup

 > You can code using your preferred editor or IDE and start this step using the [interchange](https://github.com/johnny-five-io/nodebots-interchange) package.
-The purpose of the following content is to facilitate the arduino setup for developers who are having the first contact with the Arduino platform.
+The purpose of the following content is to facilitate the Arduino setup for developers who are having the first contact with the Arduino platform.

 After the installation of the Arduino IDE, we will now access the program and verify its operation.
 Firstly we realize that the Arduino IDE has some examples integrated as a mediator and facilitator for those who have never had contact with the platform.
 To check the complete list of examples, just go to File> Examples.